saisha-r/Portfolio/README.md

 # Saisha Rankaduwa's Portfolio

-Hello and welcome to my professional coding portfolio!
+Welcome to my professional coding portfolio!
 I am a Master's student in Psychology and Neuroscience at Dalhousie University.
 To demonstrate my coding capabilities, on this page you will find examples of code I have written.

-## Data Cleaning
+## Data Manipulation
-Below you will find examples of how I prepared data for data analysis.
+To prepare data for analysis, here are codes I have written that manipulate/clean the data.

 [Removing outliers in a list](Removing_outlier_in_a_list.md)